andfanilo/streamlit-echarts/README.md

 ### On Javascript functions

-Pyecharts uses `JsCode` to indicate javascript code, so in the custom component we parse every value in options looking the specific `JsCode` placeholder and parse those as a JS function.
+Pyecharts uses `pyecharts.commons.utils.JsCode` to indicate javascript code by wrapping with a specific placeholder.
+So in the custom component we parse every value in options looking for the specific `JsCode` placeholder then parse those as a JS function.

-As such if you want to pass JS function as strings from Python args, use the `JsCode` module to wrap code with this placeholder :
+As such if you want to pass JS function as strings in Python args, you use the corresponding `JsCode` module to wrap code with this placeholder :
-* In Python dict, wrap with placeholder by calling `JsCode(function).jscode`.
+* In Python dict, wrap with `streamlit_echarts.JsCode` by calling `JsCode(function).jscode`.
+It's a smaller version of `pyecharts.commons.utils.JsCode` so you don't need to download `pyecharts` to use it.
 ```
 series: [
     {